pmadruga/pedromadruga.com/content/cv.md

 ### **Senior AI Developer**, `Karnov Group AB`
 October 2022 - December 2024 • _Copenhagen, Denmark_

-As a technical AI lead, I spearheaded the creation and scaling of KAILA, a GenAI-based conversational legal assistant, growing its document capacity from 5k to 3.5M in just six months.
-This involved designing and implementing a robust AI cloud-based infrastructure to support rapid expansion, as well as growing the team from a single AI developer to a unit of five AI developers and more than five software engineers.
+Created KAILA, an agentic GenAI-based conversational legal assistant, growing its document capacity from 5k to 3.5M and delivered in six months.

-My role encompassed continuous product development through GenAI/ML research and infrastructure improvements, ensuring that our AI solutions remained at the forefront of innovation.
-I also analyzed user interactions with the Karnov search engine to gain insights into platform usage, which informed our development strategies.
+Grew the AI team from one to a unit of 5 AI developers and collaborated with several software engineers and business stakeholders across multiple teams.
+Overviewed the embeddings creation pipeline, database storage, and cloud infrastructure that supports KAILA.

-In addition to technical leadership, I played a crucial role in knowledge sharing and collaboration.
-As an AI and Machine Learning educator, I conducted workshops and knowledge sessions to leverage in-house domain expertise and software engineering knowledge with AI/ML insights.
+Created several other PoCs, conducted several sessions to ensure knowledge sharing, and analyzed the efficiency of several million search queries.

 **Tools & Techniques**: Transformers, RAG, Semantic Search, PyTorch, Information Retrieval, Kubernetes, Docker, Python, SQL, Machine Learning, Natural Language Processing (NLP), LangChain.